sardana-org/sardana-followup/20180913/MINUTES.md

 - More automatization of the release process.
 - Simplify process
 - Rotative process.
-Next release done by Teresa or Antonio and share eas.
+Next release done by Teresa or Antonio with help/guidance of Grzegorz or Zibi.
 - Project Dashboard on Github are very useful.
 - Next Release on January/February.
 - How to Release: